sina-mansour/sina-mansour.github.io/_pages/about.md

 <!-- # Who am I? -->

-Having completed undergraduate studies in computer sciences & electrical engineering, an interest in interdisciplinary applications of computer science encouraged my PhD studies on computational models of brain connectivity.
-After completing my PhD, I am continuing on a journey in exploring computational methods that enable a deeper understanding of the human brain.
-I am particularly interested in the applications of concepts such as complex networks, algorithms, and machine learning in computational neuroscience.
-The advancement of open science initiatives and openly available neuroimaging datasets has provided abundant opportunities to build better tools to study the brain.
-My research aims to improve computational models that relate brain connectivity to individual differences influencing behavioral traits and psychopathologies.
+Driven by a relentless curiosity about the human brain and armed with a diverse background in computer sciences & electrical engineering, my academic journey has been guided by a fascination for interdisciplinary applications of computer science.
+During my undergraduate studies, I found my passion for computational neuroscience, leading me to pursue a PhD focused on computational models of brain connectivity.
+Now, I am on an exhilarating journey, exploring computational methods that offer a deeper understanding of the complexities of the human brain.

+My primary interests lie in the dynamic interplay between complex networks, algorithms, and artificial intelligence within the context of computational neuroscience.
+As open science initiatives and the availability of neuroimaging datasets continue to expand, I see boundless opportunities to build powerful tools that unlock the secrets of the brain.
+I am determined to improve computational models that bridge brain connectivity with individual differences, shedding light on the factors that influence behavioral traits and psychopathologies.

+Ultimately, my vision is to contribute to a future where computational neuroscience plays a pivotal role in transforming our understanding of the human brain and its intricate workings, ushering in new avenues for tackling neurological challenges and enhancing human well-being.

 {:refdef: style="text-align: center;"}
 ![](/images/high-res-tracts.png){: width="50%" }